 Well-Connected Leaders: Who Cares?

 Networking enhances a leader’s ability to access information and resources through their upward and lateral connections.
-Networking also affects how leaders are perceived by others at work.
-Well-connected leaders can be seen by others as having higher status in the organization than those that don’t network well with their peers and bosses.
+Networking also affects how others perceive leaders at work.
+Others can see well-connected leaders as having a higher status than those who don’t network well with their peers and bosses.

 How important is it for leaders to be seen by their constituents as well-connected?
 Does a leader’s perceived status in the network matter less to some followers than others?